jackpal/Android-Terminal-Emulator/docs/Building.md

 Building TEA from the command line
 ----------------------------------

+  0. Make sure a file local.properties exists at the root of the TEA source tree.
+Android Studio will create this file automaticaly.
+If you don't want to run Android Studio, you can create this file manually with the paths of your local sdk and ndk installations.
+For my machine that's:

+     sdk.dir=/Users/jack/Library/Android/sdk
+     ndk.dir=/Users/jack/code/android-ndk-r10d

   1. Open a command line shell window and navigate to the main TEA directory.

   2. Build